October 3, 2015, posted online October 25, 2015

 Lou Gehrig, as Captain of the New York Yankees, the single best recognized individual and most prominent patient ever to be afflicted with ALS, died 25 months to the day, he took himself out of the starting lineup of the New York Yankees for the “good of the team”.
 He had previously played in 2,130 consecutive baseball games.

-I have already posted my initial letter to you in the “correspondence section” of this theory, as I will do this with this letter.
+I will post this letter to you on line in the “correspondence section” of this theory.
 I further indicated that neither of you acknowledged receipt of my letter to you nor were you willing to attempt to post it on your website.